A measure of intelligence of an approximation of a real number in a given model: Models of approximation

 On the other hand, by remarking that $65 = 8^2 + 1^2$, the approximation \eqref{eq10} can be used to establish an easy geometric construction of a line of length ``very'' close to $\pi$ by using only a ruler and a compass.
-This should improve the famous Kochanski's geometric construction invented for the same purpose. \item Similarly to the above point, the approximation \eqref{eq14} can also be found by using the regular continued fraction expansion of $e$, which is $e = [2 , 1 , 2 , 1 , 1 , 4 , 1 , \dots , 1 , 2 n , 1 , \dots]$.
-Indeed, using this last, we have:
+This should improve Kocha\'nski's famous geometric construction \cite{koch} invented for the same purpose. \item Similarly to the above point, the approximation \eqref{eq14} can also be found by using the regular continued fraction expansion of $e$, which is $e = [2 ; 1 , 2 , 1 , 1 , 4 , 1 , \dots , 1 , 2 n , 1 , \dots]$.
+Indeed, from this expansion, we have: